billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 Where `<server_ip_address>` is the one provided to you by Hetzner.

-The next prompt will ask you to add the ip to your known hosts list.
+The next prompt will ask you to add the IP to your known hosts list.
 Type in "yes" here.
 And then you will enter your passphrase that you used to create the SSH key or the password that Hetzner sent to you by email.

 ```
 The authenticity of host '162.55.37.168' can't be established.